Proportional representation: Mixed-member proportional representation (MMP)

-There are mixed electoral systems combining a plurality/majority formula with a proportional formula or using the proportional component to compensate for disproportionality caused by the plurality/majority component.
+Some election systems combine district results with more general proportionality through the use of levelling seats.
 The most prominent mixed compensatory system is mixed-member proportional representation (MMP).

 MMP combines election of individual district members with election of some members due to their party's vote share.
+In rare cases (such as New Zealand, Lesotho and a few other places), MMP systems use single-member districts to elect district members.
+These mixed electoral systems combine a plurality/majority formula with a proportional formula or use the proportional component to compensate for disproportionality caused by the plurality/majority component.

-Often MMP systems use single-member districts to elect district members (though Denmark, Iceland and Sweden use multi-member districts in their MMP systems).
-Additional compensatory members are then elected from party lists to achieve an overall party share proportional to the vote (according to an allocation method much like in party-list PR).
-Voters typically have two votes, one for their district representative and one for the party list.
+More commonly (in Denmark, Iceland, Sweden, and South Africa), multi-member districts are used in the countries' MMP electoral systems.
+After district results are known, additional compensatory members are then elected from party lists to achieve an overall party share proportional to the vote (according to an allocation method much like in party-list PR).
+Voters sometimes have two votes, one for the election of their district representative and one fused to allocate party list top-up seats.
+In some system such as Denmark's, each voter casts just one vote.

 The main idea behind MMP is that the levelling seats act as compensation.
-The list-PR seat allocation is dependent on the results of the district-level election contests.
+The list-PR seat allocation is dependent on votes cast (in some systems, on the party list votes cast, separately from the district votes) and on the results of the district-level election contests.
 Single-member districts cannot be proportional as they are inherently winner-takes-all, so the disproportionalities are compensated by the party-list top-up seats as much as possible.
-MMP has the potential to produce proportional or moderately proportional election outcomes, depending on a number of factors such as the ratio of FPTP seats to PR seats, the existence or nonexistence of extra compensatory seats to make up for overhang seats, the use or not of fair voting in multi-member districts, and electoral thresholds.
+MMP has the potential to produce proportional or moderately proportional election outcomes, depending on several factors, such as the ratio of FPTP seats to PR seats, the existence or nonexistence of extra compensatory seats to make up for overhang seats, the use or not of fair voting in multi-member districts, and electoral thresholds.

 MMP was invented for the German Bundestag after the Second World War, and its use has spread to Lesotho, Bolivia, New Zealand and Thailand.
 The system is also used for the Scottish Parliament, where it is called the additional member system.